mahmoodlab/Patch-GCN/docs/README.md

 CUDA_VISIBLE_DEVICES=<DEVICE ID> python main.py --which_splits <SPLIT FOLDER PATH> --split_dir <SPLITS FOR CANCER TYPE> --mode <WHICH MODALITY> --model_type <WHICH MODEL>
 ```
 Commands for all experiments / models can be found in the [Commands.md](https://github.com/miccai2021anon/2410/blob/master/docs/Commands.md) file.

+### 5. Attention Heatmaps
+Attention heatmaps can be created via saving the attention scores from global attention pooling, applying `cv2.COLORMAP_MAGMA` in OpenCV (or your favorite colormap) to the attention scores to create a colored patch, then blending and overlaying the colored patch with the original H&E patch using OpenSlide.
+For models that compute attention scores, attention scores can be saved during the [Forward pass](https://github.com/miccai2021anon/2410/blob/10a4c61386f15cb68b0f4664ac473d976114035d/models/model_set_mil.py#L107).